-is a morphism of $G$-topological spaces, and so we get the following morphism of topoi.
-The direct image functor is simply the restriction \ie for any presheaf $\sF$ on $X_G$ and any open suubset $U$ we have that
+is a morphism of $G$-topological spaces, from which we get a morphism of topoi that we now describe.
+The direct image functor is simply the restriction \ie for any presheaf $\sF$ on $X_G$ and any open subset $U$ we have that